ulaskarli/SecureFileTransfer/README.md

 # SecureFileTransfer
-Performs secure file transfer between server and client
+Performs secure file transfer between server and client with SHA 256 cheksum to ensure file integrity

 Based on the code from https://github.com/Babtsov/Secure-File-Transfer.git